dobosipeter/ail-homework/README.md

 Additionally, the efficency of information retrieval, learning could potentially be increased by utilizing a Large Language Model at the end of this pipeline to help with answering questions about the topic.

 The outline of my solution is described as follows:

-1. Take a video file as input, transcribe it utilizing a model, resulting in a timestamped transcript.
-(Video -> Text)
+1.  **Ingestion**: Take a video file as input, extract audio (FLAC), split it into chunks to respect API limits, and transcribe it using OpenAI Whisper to generate a timestamped transcript.
+(Video -> Raw Text)
-2. Semantic Analysis: Pass the transcript to an LLM to simultaneously segment it into logical chapters and generate a summary + keywords for each section.
-(Text → Structured Chapters)
+2.  **Semantic Segmentation**: Pass the transcript to a specialized LLM (GPT-4.1-mini) to simultaneously segment it into logical chapters and generate a summary + keywords for each section.
+(Raw Text -> Structured Chapters)
-3. Embed the summaries, keywords, store in a local VectorDB. (_e.g.:FAISS_) (Summaries -> Embeddings)
+3.  **Knowledge Base Construction**: Embed the chapter summaries and keywords using OpenAI Embeddings and store them in a local FAISS vector database organized by "Collection".
+(Structured Data -> Vector Index)
-4. Get a query from the user, embed it, retrieve relevant chapters from the DB.
-(User Query -> Embeddings -> Relevant Context)
-5. Answer the user's query using the provided context with an LLM.
-(Question -> Relevant Context -> Answer)
+4.  **Retrieval Augmented Generation (RAG)**: When the user asks a question, retrieve the relevant chapters, fetch the *original raw text* associated with them, and pass it to an LLM to generate an accurate, cited answer.
+(Query -> Context -> Answer)